SudharshanShanmugasundaram/Smart-Contract-Icecubes-ICO/README.md

 # Smart-Contract-Icecubes-ICO
-Implementation of a Smart Contract for the Initial Coin Offering (ICO) of my cryptocurrency Icecubes.It is not a part of the actual Ethereum Blockchain.
+Implementation of a Smart Contract for the Initial Coin Offering (ICO) of my cryptocurrency Icecubes.It is not a part of the actual Ethereum Blockchain.Yet it can be used to buy Icecubes for USD.

+*Note : This is a completely virtual environment where you can have a virtual tour of how Smart Contracts can be deployed on a Blockchain and how users can interact with it on the Blockchain*

 # Blockchain